MicrosoftDocs/connected-spaces/articles/ai-insights.md

 # AI and insights for Dynamics 365 Connected Spaces Preview

-Microsoft Dynamics 365 Connected Spaces leverages industry-leading computer vision Artificial intelligence (AI) and machine learning to provide data-driven stored-based analytics (referred to as "insights") to optimize retail operations.
-Connected Spaces provides retailers with: (i) simple analytics and trends on observational data generated in the retail environment; (ii) actionable insights based on multiple sources of data through machine learning and AI; and (iii) easy ways to create and manage manual and automated tasks across the retail environment.
+Microsoft Dynamics 365 Connected Spaces Preview leverages industry-leading computer vision Artificial intelligence (AI) and machine learning to provide data-driven stored-based analytics (referred to as "insights") to optimize your space operations.
+Connected Spaces Preview provides: (i) simple analytics and trends on observational data generated in the retail environment; (ii) actionable insights based on multiple sources of data through machine learning and AI; and (iii) easy ways to create and manage manual and automated tasks across the retail environment.

 ## How AI works to produce insights